int08h/gate-sensor/README.md

 ESP32's on-board Hall effect sensor calibration varies between chips, is not that sensitive, and is fairly noisy.
 The [Melexis US5881](https://www.melexis.com/en/product/US5881/Unipolar-Hall-Effect-Switch-Low-Sensitivity) is a great replacement.
 It reads as Vgnd/0 V when the south pole is present (0 from the ADC) and Vdd/3.3 V when "open" (4095 in the ADC).
-No noise, just a binary open/closed.

-## Lower power ESP32
+## Lower power consumption in ESP32

-* Disable GPIO pins 12 and 15
+* Disable GPIO pins 12 and 15 to prevent drain from internal pull-ups.

 # Copyright and license